DecisionToolkit/dsntk-cosmos/README.md

 - The example is based on the work [DMN Decision Execution on the Ethereum Blockchain](https://link.springer.com/chapter/10.1007/978-3-319-91563-0_20) by Stephan Haarmann.
 - [Ignite CLI](https://docs.ignite.com/) is used to create and run the Cosmos Blockchain.
 - Clone this repository locally, to be able to experiment with prepared examples.
+- Install the newest stable version of Rust.
+- Install the newest version of Go.

 ### Install DSNTK